pschfr/rand-repo/README.md

 # rand-repo
-Chrome extension that adds a random repository button to Github.com
+Chrome extension that adds a random repository button to GitHub